Contractor

 • Use a tool like Indy, Pennylane, or Sage to automate

-5. 📂 Keep scattered documents
+5. 📂 Keep documents scattered

 What you can do:

-• Organize your docs in a shared folder structured by month (see our record-keeping guide).
+• Organize your docs in a shared folder structured by month (see our record-keeping guide)

 What you can do:

-7. 🕵️♂️ Never check your accounts
+7. 🕵️ ♂️ Never check your accounts

 What you can do: